Framework 13: Arch, Secure Boot, & Nix

 }

+With the lates LLM craze, I figure it’s worth showing how to run some LLMs on this machine.
 I’m currently using nix-shell to run ollama.
-I had a hell of a time getting this to work with the Radeon 860M so here are my steps.
+I had a hell of a time getting this to work with the Radeon 860M, so here are my steps.

 $ nix-shell -p "rocmPackages.rocminfo" --run "rocminfo" | grep "gfx"